 But it won’t be the same without one key ingredient: you.
-That’s why we’re gifting you a £30 saving on your ticket price with an Early Bird ticket.
+That’s why we’re gifting you a £10 saving on your ticket price with a discounted ticket.

 These will sell out quickly, so pick up yours today to save your place in the magnificent setting of Ragley Hall next year, you can buy your tickets HERE.